 Unemployment rates are expected to remain broadly stable over the forecast horizon.
-As demand pressures are set to fade from very high levels without triggering a significant increase in number of unemployed. the the EU unemployment rate (Eurostat definition) is projected to remain at a record low and even fall marginally, to 5.9% in 2026, from 6.1% in 2023.
-Only in a few Member States the unemployment rate is still expected to record a significantly higher unemployment rate than in 2019 (see Graph I.2.44).
+As demand pressures are set to fade from very high levels without triggering a significant increase in of unemployed. number unemployment rate (Eurostat definition) projected to remain at a record low and even fall marginally, to 5.9% in 2026, from 6.1% in 2023.
+Only in a few Member States the unemployment rate is still expected to record a significantly higher unemployment rate than in 2019 (see Graph I.2.40).

 Nominal wage growth is set to moderate over the horizon.
-Consistently with the signals provided by survey indicators and the projected ongoing disinflation, after peaking at 6.1% in 2023, growth of nominal compensation per employee is expected to gradually moderate, reaching 4.9% in 2024 (4.3% in the euro area), before declining to 3.5% in 2025 (3% in the euro area) and 3% in 2026 (2.6% in the euro area).
+Consistently with the signals provided by survey indicators and the projected employment in persons, limiting the comparability to figures published before Spring 2023.

+ongoing disinflation, after peaking at 6.1% in 2023, growth of nominal compensation per employee is expected to gradually moderate, reaching 4.9% in 2024 (4.3% in the euro area), before declining to 3.5% in 2025 (3% in the euro area) and 3% in 2026 (2.6% in the euro area).
 In turn, real compensation per employee in the EU is set to recover from the contraction seen in the last two years and grow by around 4% over the horizon.
 It is projected that the EU recovers the post-pandemic level next year, and in 2026 for the euro area.